IBM/storage-protect-galaxy/snap-protect/storage-scale/Readme.md

 	-h | --help:			Show this help message (optional).
 ```

-The script iterates through all relevant file systems and filesets and list the snapshots on standard out.
-Here is an example:

-The script iterates through the list of file system and filesets and lists the snapshots.
-Here is an example:
+The script lists the snapshots for each file system and fileset configured for the instance.
+The parameter `-v` shows the allocated capacity for each snapshot.
+This parameter `-v` only works when the CLI is used.
+It does not work with the REST API, because the REST API endpoint does not provide capacity information.
+Here is an example of the output:

 ```
 Snapshots in file system tsmdb: [data and metadata]